Hladikes/pastery/README.md

 - Rewrite image cache with Svelte actions
 - Add PWA support
 - Add some sort of tutorial on the web
+- Better mobile support, eh ?
+I guess ..?

 ## Seriously important info
-In order to run this locally, you need to have node enviroment installed, along with npm.
+In order to run this locally, you need to have node enviroment installed, alongside with with npm.

+First you need to install dependencies, required by this project.
+You can do so by `npm i` command.

+To run DEV server use `npm run dev`

+To build for a production use `npm run build`

 ---